What Is Closing Stock

 3. Retail Inventory Method

-This accounting method used to estimate the cost of goods sold in a specific period for the valuation of the closing stocks is called the Retail Inventory Method.
+This accounting method is used to estimate the cost of goods sold in a specific period for the valuation of the closing stocks.
 The accountant takes the value of the opening inventory, adds the purchases, and subtracts the closing inventory.
-This method is commonly used to calculate retail inventory and the cost of the goods sold.

 4. Lower of Cost or Market Rule

 The Lower of Cost or Market Rule (LCM) is used when the company's inventory is recorded on the balance sheet on the basis of historical cost to the market value.
-The method is applicable for a business that has held its inventories for a long time, and the passage of time brings it to the proceeding condition.
+The method is applicable for inventories held for a long time.

 In the weighted average method, each data point value is multiplied first by the assigned weight, summed up together, and divided by the number of the data point.
-This is another accurate way to calculate the data and find the right valuation of closing stocks.
-This is how you can calculate closing stock using various methods with the current and old data.
+This is another accurate way to find the right valuation of closing stocks.

 Read Also - Best Free Stock Management Software